-If lockdown has left you feeling in serious need of a relaxing break with country walks, a first-class spa and restaurant and cosy rooms to hide away in, then, once we are allowed to stay in hotels once more, Bailiffscourt hotel and spa is the place for you.
+If you are looking for a relaxing break with country walks, a first-class spa, award-winning restaurant and cosy rooms to hide away in, then Bailiffscourt hotel & spa is the place for you.

-Tucked away down a little country lane on the south coast between Littlehampton and Bognor Regis, Bailiffscourt hotel and spa is a little haven of calm, surrounded by green fields and just a short stroll from the sea at Climping beach.
+Tucked away down a little country lane on the south coast between Littlehampton and Bognor Regis, Bailiffscourt luxury hotel is a haven of calm, surrounded by green fields and just a short stroll from the sea at Climping beach.

 Built in 1927 in the medieval style for Lord Moyne, who was then Walter Guinness of the brewing family, and his wife Evelyn, architect Amyas Phillips reportedly searched the country for original stone, woodwork, doors, windows and fireplaces which give the hotel its 500-year old feel.